bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What is the use of WebSocket API?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The **WebSocket API** is an advanced technology that makes it possible to open a two-way interactive communication session between the user&apos;s browser and a server.
-With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.
+<p>The <b>WebSocket API</b> is an advanced technology that makes it possible to open a
+two-way interactive communication session between the user&apos;s browser and a server.
+With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h5>Interfaces:</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->